Badger-MEILI/MEILI-Database/README.md

 ### Todos

+- Add LCS function to the database and unit tests for it
 - Determine logic for splitting a trip that already contains more than one tripleg (this crashes now)
 - Change flow tests into unit test
 - Add unit tests for authentication